Warrior Care Network

 An uninsured patient may qualify for coverage from the Department of Veterans Affairs (VA).
 The WWP Benefits Service team can help you through this process.
 Patients will also have access to financial counseling at the academic medical center (AMC) in which they are receiving care.

-The Wounded Warrior Project® (WWP) Benefits Service team can help you through this process.
+The Wounded Warrior Project® (WWP) Benefit Services team can help you through this process.
 Navigating your VA benefits claim and all the paperwork that goes along with it can be frustrating and confusing.
-Benefits Service will:
+Benefit Services will:

 - Help you and your support team understand the benefits you have earned.